9Sam/9Sam/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a
+- 🔭 I’m currently working on a straw poll meeting app
 - 🌱 I’m currently learning Angular and Typescript
 - 👯 I’m looking to collaborate on Javascript projects
 - 🤔 I’m looking for help with Angular